 - Your team members don’t understand how they fit into the organisation, resulting in difficulty in finding that “task significance”.
 This is the degree to which people feel motivated due to the effect that their job has on the outside world

-- People run the risk of being lumped with work that they shouldn’t or don’t want to be doing
+- People run the risk of being burdened with work that they shouldn’t or don’t want to be doing

 - Team members find it difficult to develop the required skills.
 Since their jobs are not well defined, nor are the skills that are needed.

-In your head, you know what your team should be doing, but there is a good chance that other people in the organisation don’t have that same idea.
+In your head, you know what your team should be doing.
+However, there is a good chance that other people in the organisation don’t have that same idea.
 This means that clarifying your team members’ job descriptions is of great importance!